actualbudget/docs/docs/transactions/bank-sync/index.md

 ## A Small Tips on Starting From Scratch With Bank Sync in Actual

-If you are setting up Actual for the first time, it is much easier not to try to pull in historic data.
+If you are setting up Actual for the first time, it is much easier not to try to pull in historical data.
 This has caused some users a lot of headaches with subsequent reconciliation.

 The following process may be more helpful: